How Music Promotes Health

 Musical training has even better effect than just listening to classical music.
 There is clear evidence20, that children who take music lessons develop a better memory compared with children who have no musical training.

-Note: For learning or memory performance, it's important that music doesn't have a vocal component; otherwise you're more likely to remember the words of the background song than what you're supposed to be recalling.
+Note: For learning and memory performance improvement, it's important listen to music without a vocal component.
+Otherwise you're more likely to remember the words of the background song than what you're supposed to be recalling.

 Music improves concentration and attention

-Easy listening music or relaxing classics improves the duration and intensity of concentration in all age groups and ability levels.
-It's not clear what type of music is better, or what kind of musical structure is necessary to help, but many studies have shown significant effects21.
+Music that is easy to listen to or relaxing classics improves the duration and intensity of concentration in all age groups and ability levels.
+It's not clear what type of music is better, or what kind of musical structure produces the best results, but many studies have shown significant effects21.

 3Music improves physical performance

 Choosing music that motivates you will make it easier to start moving, walking, dancing, or any other type of exercise that you enjoy.
 Music can make exercise feel more like recreation and less like work.
 Furthermore, music enhances athletic performance6-8!
 Anyone who has ever gone on a long run with their iPod or taken a particularly energetic spinning class knows that music can make the time pass more quickly.